PariyaPm/foresite_formatting/geo_data_formatting.md

 * No spaces or special characters (except an underscore _ ) should be used in the attributes
 * The length of shapefile names should not exceed 10 characters

+## Geographic Extent
+The extent of raw data should be larger than the study area, we recommentd a buffer of at least 10km for the raw data.
+This improves the accuracy of characteristics that rely on the neighboring areas such as distance and density.
+The map of the study area of foresite project can be found in [this](./AB2551) directory.